Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Threats to Validity

-\textbf{Internal validity.} Within our prototype, we curated a diverse range of adaptations.
-However, participants may have encountered instances of confusion when interacting with certain elements of the AUIs.
-To mitigate this issue, we incorporated \textit{an explanatory video} to aid participants in navigating through the various adaptations.
-Furthermore, we supplemented this with \textit{detailed instructions for reference}, ensuring participants had guidance readily available should they encounter any challenges while using the system.
-Similarly, we anticipated potential complexities during the survey phase, and thus provided \textit{two concrete examples of AUIs} to clarify the AUI concepts for participants.
-We implemented the STGT approach for qualitative data analysis and facilitated extensive team discussions to review and refine our analyses, findings, and presentation, thus mitigating potential biases.
-Although offering compensation to participants for their participation in interviews and focus group studies can raise concerns about the potential of participants to provide false information to qualify for the study \cite{head2009ethics}, it is noteworthy that four participants declined compensation.
-Instead, they expressed a preference for the funds to be allocated towards further research endeavours.
-This underscores the voluntary nature of our study and emphasises the perceived importance of the research from the perspective of participants.
-The survey responses regarding opinions on adaptations for mHealth apps may shift based on their evolving needs and experiences as users interact with mHealth apps over time, and they may also stop using the app, as long-term use of the mHealth app has always been an issue \cite{ woldaregay2018motivational}.
+\textbf{Stage One.} Within the AUI prototype, some participants experienced confusion when interacting with specific adaptive elements.
+To address this, an \textit{explanatory video} was included to guide users and clarify the purpose and functionality of the different adaptations.
+Furthermore, we supplemented this with \textit{detailed instructions for reference}, ensuring that participants had readily available guidance should they encounter any challenges while using the system.
+Similarly, we anticipated potential complexities during the survey phase and thus provided \textit{two concrete examples of AUIs} to clarify AUI concepts for participants.
+We used the STGT approach for qualitative data analysis and facilitated extensive team discussions to review and refine our analyses, findings, and presentation, thus mitigating potential biases.
+Although offering compensation to participants for their participation in interviews and focus group studies can raise concerns about the potential of participants to provide false information to qualify for the study \cite{head2009ethics}, it should be noted that four participants declined compensation.
+Instead, they expressed a preference for the funds to be allocated towards further research endeavors.
+This underscores the voluntary nature of our study.
+The survey responses regarding opinions on adaptations for mHealth applications may change based on their evolving needs and experiences as users interact with mHealth applications over time, and they may also stop using them, as long-term use of the mHealth application has always been an issue \cite{ woldaregay2018motivational}.

-\textbf{Conclusion validity.} While our study focuses on various chronic diseases, it is important to note that the findings may have limitations in terms of generalisability.
-Nevertheless, our approach aligns with the common practice of including individuals with multiple chronic diseases in research \cite{elzen2007evaluation}.
-In fact, some participants in our study presented with multiple chronic diseases, mirroring real-life scenarios where individuals often contend with comorbidity alongside their primary condition \cite{di2019chronic,islam2014multimorbidity}.
-Moving forward, the practical utility of our guidelines warrants validation through user evaluations of adaptive mHealth apps.
-Our study represents a preliminary evaluation of the framework, and a larger-scale follow-up study involving industry practitioners could provide valuable insights.
-It is essential to recognise that our framework is evolutionary in nature, and we encourage further research to explore its applicability to population groups at the intersections and with unique needs.